AndersDeath/holy-theory/content/algorithms/insertion-sort.md

 ---
 title: Insertion sort
-tags: ['algorithms', 'insertion', 'sort']
+tags: ["algorithms", "insertion", "sort"]
-languages: ['typescript', 'java']
+languages: ["typescript", "java"]
 sort: 300
 ---

 # Insertion sort

 Insertion Sort is a straightforward sorting algorithm that builds the sorted array one element at a time.
 It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.
 However, it has some advantages: it is simple to implement, efficient for small datasets, and performs well for partially sorted arrays.